 You are eligible to apply for a fiancé visa if you and your fiancé are both over 18 years old, have met each other and plan to live together permanently after your marriage.

-Family members and spouses of UK settled individuals can apply to join them in the UK, without work restrictions.
+Family members and spouses of UK settled individuals can apply to join them in the UK under a dependant visa, without work restrictions.
 The eligibility criteria will change depending on which type of UK visa your ‘sponsor’ previously held.

 Where eligible, you will need to show your sponsor has sufficient financial means and willingness to support you.